What Is A Manufactured Home?

 Manufactured Houses, Defined

-A manufactured house is a factory-built home constructed piece by piece and assembled onto a temporary chassis for transportation.
-The structure is moved to its final location and installed on a short-term or long-term foundation.
+A manufactured house is built in a factory on a temporary chassis used to carry it to a location where it is installed on a short-term or long-term foundation.
 In comparison, a traditional home is built on-site on a permanent foundation.

 Manufactured House Vs. Mobile Home